Now non-muslims have free travel within Saudi Arabia, can non-muslims go to Madinah and can non-Muslims go to Mecca??

 If you are practising another religion then perhaps it is not a good idea to go, because this is the second holiest place in Islam after all!

 Update: I actually became Muslim 5 months after visiting Madinah.
-Visiting Saudi Arabia but Madinah specially really sparked by interest in Islam and with Covid happening afterwards I was able to spend time learning more about Islam before becoming Muslim in August!
+Visiting Saudi Arabia but Madinah especially really sparked my interest in Islam and with Covid happening afterwards I was able to spend time learning more about Islam before becoming Muslim in August!

 To SEE what it was like in Madinah as a Non-Muslim, have a watch of my YouTube video here!